ONE HUNDREDS YEARS OF THE ST. JOSEPH MASS LEAGUE

 Fr.
 McEnniry identified the mission of the Mass League: “To help people in times of joy and sorrow.”
 The League is a vehicle for all the faithful who wish to deepen their faith and honor loved ones.
 Given the continuing turmoil in today’s world the need for the St. Joseph Mass League remains strong.
 Echoing the words of Fr.
 McEnniry, we ask everyone now to “foster this league and spread word of it.”
 We have provided links below to the Mass League enrollment forms.
 Thank you for helping us celebrate this important anniversary of the St. Joseph Mass League!

-We will mark the 100th anniversary of the Mass League with a special novena of Masses beginning April 23 and ending on the Feast of St. Joseph the Worker on May 1.
+We are marking the 100th anniversary of the Mass League with a special novena of Masses beginning April 23 and ending today on the Feast of St. Joseph the Worker.
 We ask that you join us in the novena.
 You can enroll yourself or a loved one in the Mass League by clicking on one of the enrollments options below.

 The Redemptorists are a Catholic congregation of priest and brothers, devoted to Our Mother of Perpetual Help, who preach the gospel to the poor and most abandoned in a wounded world.
 They spread the gospel from the slums of Abuja to the rural hamlets of the Mississippi Delta.
 In all they do they are inspired by a deep devotion to Our Mother of Perpetual Help.